 It’s been ten years since “The Path to Self-Sovereign Identity” and its ten principles.
 They’ve been widely accepted.
 But things have also gone wrong: as Christopher put it, “We hoped to reduce centralized power, but we became indistinguishable from the very systems we set out to disrupt.”

-How can we redefine the principles of self-sovereign identity to actually reduce centralized power, as was our original intent?
+How can we redefine the principles of self-sovereign identity (SSI) to actually reduce centralized power, as was our original intent?

 What Went Wrong: A decade of learning

-The result, Christopher suggested, is that the SSI movement may have increased centralized power by legitimizing systems that adopted the language but not the substance of self-sovereignty.
+The result, Christopher suggested, is that the SSI movement may have perversely increased centralized power by legitimizing systems that adopted the language but not the substance of self-sovereignty.
 As he put it: “If we can’t maintain the integrity of what ‘decentralized’ means in our own community, how can we fight for it in the larger world?”

 Meanwhile, as Kim Hamilton Duffy noted, standards the community worked on for years are “being reapplied in contexts that don’t achieve the goals” originally intended.